EnterpriseDB/edb-ansible/roles/init_dbserver/README.md

 The only dependencies required for this ansible galaxy role are:

 1. Ansible
-2. postgresql_set Ansible Module - Utilized when creating aditional users during a Postgres Install
+2. community.general Ansible Module - Utilized when creating aditional users during a Postgres Install.
+Only on primary nodes.
-3. setup_repo and install_dbserver - These roles must have been previously executed on the cluster
+3. setup_repo - for repository installation
+4. install_dbserver - for installation of PostgreSQL/EPAS binaries.

 Role Variables
 --------------